michaelmcandrew/civicrm-user-guide-gitbook/email/everyday-tasks.md

 "Recipients" field and highlighted in yellow.

 **Unsubscribe Group:** At the Define Mailing screen you can also specify the group that contains all your contacts that have unsubscribed.

-****

-**Composing your Email:** This section will allow you to compose content for your mailing.
+**Composing your Email:**This section will allow you to compose content for your mailing.
 As you write your content, remember that every email will be sent individually.
 CiviCRM offers the ability to personalize each email using tokens.
-See "*Using tokens in emails*" later in this chapter.
-If you just wish to send a text version of your email, ignore the HTML section and click on the Plain Text section.
+See "*Using tokens in emails*" later in this chapter.If you just wish to send a text version of your email, ignore the HTML section and click on the Plain Text section.
 Enter your message in the box.

 **Attachments:** You can attach documents and files to the email by going to Attachments tab and selecting the file(s) you would like to upload.

-**Header and Footer: **On this tab you can select the header and footer you would like to use for the mailing.
+**Header and Footer:** On this tab you can select the header and footer you would like to use for the mailing.
 You can define additional Headers and Footers via **Mailings > Headers, Footers, and Automated Messages** (See *Set-Up* for details).
 **
 **